National Conferences on Undergraduate Resarch (NCUR)

 NCUR was established in 1987 and promotes undergraduate research, scholarship, and creative activity in all fields of study by sponsoring an annual conference for students.

-Twenty MRADS students presented their research at the National Conference on Undergraduate Research (NCUR) at the University of Memphis in April 2018.
+27 MRADS students presented their research at the National Conference on Undergraduate Research (NCUR) at Kennesaw State University in April 2019.
 This conference is the largest symposium in the country, bringing together 2000 undergraduate students from all fields and disciplines.
-MRC students attended presentations on research both in and outside of their fields from around the nation.
+MRADS students attended presentations on research both in and outside of their fields from around the nation.

-Attendance at NCUR was made possible by the support of the Undergraduate Research Opportunity Program and the MRADS.
+Attendance at NCUR was made possible by the support of the Undergraduate Research Opportunity Program, the Office of the Associate Dean for Undergraduate Education in the College of Literature, Science, and the Arts, the College of Engineering, and MRADS.